Heng Fa Chuen station

 Heng Fa Chuen is a station on the of the MTR in Hong Kong.
 The station is located in the heart of the Heng Fa Chuen housing development.
-The livery of the station is orange-red.
+The livery of the station is vermillion.

 It is the only station on the line that is on the ground level, and one of only two stations that are not underground.
 It is one of three Island line stations that have opposing side platforms, as opposed to island platforms or side platforms on different levels of a station.
 (The others are and stations.)

 The MTR depot for the Island line, the Chai Wan Depot, is located to the northeast of the station.
 Automatic platform gates were installed in this station in April 2011.